-We aren’t proposing a new a diet, but rather a lifestyle change that will help you to lose fat and to feel comfortable in your body.
+We aren’t proposing a new, temporary diet.
+It’s a lifestyle shift to help you feel comfortable and confident in your body.

 Your caloric needs

 We don’t love counting calories, but calories do play a big role in helping us reach our goals.
 For example, if you consume a surplus of calories (i.e. eating more calories than you burn), you are more likely to gain weight over time.
 In order to reach our weight loss goals, we must create a caloric deficit by eating fewer calories than we burn.

 However, it’s not all about calories in versus calories out.
 If you eat irregularly, consume processed foods, or go from one restrictive diet to another, your metabolism can slow down.
 But don’t let this get you down, the right nutrition plan and exercise plan can boost it again.